 In spite of Apostle Paul’s abundant visions and revelations of the Lord Jesus Christ, yet his constant longing or heart’s cry is: “that I may know Him and the power of His resurrection, and the fellowship of His sufferings, being conformed to His death.”
 (Philip.
 3:10 NKJV).

-Although Paul was caught up into Paradise and heard inexpressible words which he said is not lawful for a man to utter, yet he passionately states: “Not that I have already attained, or am already perfected; but I press on, that I may lay hold of that for which Christ Jesus has also laid hold of me.”
+Although Paul was caught up into Paradise and heard inexpressible words which he said is not lawful for a man to utter, yet he passionately states, “Not that I have already attained, or am already perfected; but I press on, that I may lay hold of that for which Christ Jesus has also laid hold of me.”
 (Philip.
 3:12 NKJV).

-Paul never had enough of God!
+Paul never had enough of the revelation knowledge of Christ!

 This is what it means to be poor in the spirit!